Welcome to the New River Gorge...

 3) Please stay off the New River Gorge Bridge.
 It's dangerous and illegal to walk out onto for a 'better view'.
 Use the offical scenic views.

-4) Be watchful of hotel bedbugs and an alarming increase in METH labs and discarded needles.
+4) Be watchful of hotel bedbugs and an alarming increase in METH labs.

 5) Have fun while on the New RIver, but don't pass up some of the better State Parks in West Virginia that offer a more Family Friendly atmosphere.